atuburapaler/atuburapaler.github.io/md/MWIII.md

 This will enable/disable Bot names used in WZ 2.0 in every possible mode, disabled by default (0-1)
 - `set com_showbottag`
 This will enable/disable the [bot] prefix for bots in every possible mode, enabled by default (1-0)
-- `bot_disableallai`
-This will disable AI behaviour on bots and agents, disabled by default (0-1)
 - `cg_drawdevoverlays`
 This will show/hide developer info in an overlay (0-1)
 - `lui_enable_gun_effect_preview_firing_range`